Health System Pharmacy Administration and Leadership Preceptors

 Pharmacy Manager, VMG Pharmacy

 Jared holds a PharmD and Masters in Business Administration from the University of Kentucky.
 He completed the Vanderbilt University Medical Center PGY1/2 Health System Pharmacy Administration and Leadership (HSPAL) residency program.
-Upon completion of the HSPAL program, Jared transitioned into the role of Pharmacy Manager at the Vanderbilt One Hundred Oaks Pharmacy supporting retail, clinic, and investigational drug operations.
-In his current role, Jared manages several clinic pharmacies, oversees medication management in many of the VUMC clinics, and leads the clinical infusion pharmacist services.
-Jared serves as a member of the ASHP-Section of Pharmacy Practice Leaders Advisory Group on Business Development and System Integration.
+Upon completion of the HSPAL program, Jared transitioned into the role of a Clinic Pharmacy Manager Pharmacy.
+In his current role, Jared manages clinic pharmacies, oversees medication management in many of the VUMC clinics, and leads the clinical infusion pharmacist services, and manages several ambulatory clinical pharmacists.

 His practice interests include ambulatory operations, advancement of pharmacy practice, process improvement, and educating pharmacy residents and students.

-Jared precepts the clinic operations rotation experience, PGY-1 drug monograph projects, and serves as a mentor for the program.
+Jared precepts the PGY-2 clinic operations rotation experience, PGY-2 clinical ambulatory rotation experience, and PGY-1 drug monograph projects.

 Nick Hopkins, Pharm.D, BCSCP